HenrikHolmen/Classifier_Guided_Diffusion_for_Point_Clouds/Logbook.md

 |        | Wrote Latex document     |          |  100%  |   0%   |   0%  |
 |        | Agreed meeting with other group           |          |  100%  |   0%   |   0%  |

+### 10.04.2024
+Physic meeting with MMOR and Johan with Mads and William

+### 18.04.2024
+Virtuelt meeting with Johan